dladams/duneproc/doc/tutorial01.md

 duneHelp
 </pre>

-# Installin this package package.
+# Installing this package package.

-To install this package, choose and create and installation directory and clone in that area:
+To install this package, choose and create a package directory and clone in that area:
 <pre>
 mkdir pkgs